 Just a reminder that we are currently casting for our steampunk production of Jack The Ripper, and we would love to hear from you.
-In line with current safety guidelines, we are casting via self-tapes, and will be holding initial rehearsals (and for anyone who wants to remain distanced once we are able to start physical rehearsals this will be ongoing) via Zoom, a simple video conferencing platform that will not cost you anything to join.
-Before any physical rehearsals or shows, there will be a full risk assessment and safety/ distancing guidelines provided to all cast and crew which will have been checked by Equity and other professional bodies.
+In line with current safety guidelines, we are casting via self-tapes, and will be holding rehearsals via Zoom, a simple video conferencing platform that will not cost you anything to join.
+Before any possible physical rehearsals or shows, there will be a full risk assessment and safety/ distancing guidelines provided to all cast and crew which will have been checked by Equity and other professional bodies.

 The show is a researched drama based on a number of the historical theories, surrounding Jack The Ripper, a Victorian serial killer in Whitechapel, London.
 We never fully reveal who the Ripper is, therefore through the show he is played by different people, all masked the same.
 The principal main character is the detective Abberline, a brilliant, humanitarian but broken man, tracking down the killer.
 The show design is stylish, steampunk, and daring.
 It does not involve any sexual scenes, beyond some of the ladies of the night soliciting on street corners.
-Originally due to be performed in October 2020, it now looks likely to be moved to Jan/ Feb 2021, due to the Covid outbreak.
-It will tour Devon and up to Bristol.
+Originally due to be performed in October 2020, it now looks likely to be moved to Jan/ Feb 2021, due to the Covid outbreak, and will probably be digital only.

 We are casting for all roles, This spans all speaking roles; which are male and female roles, all ethnicities very welcome.
-Actors should be aged over 18, but other than that we welcome (and require) actors of any age - we require a range of ages from 18 or thereabouts up to and including senior citizens in their 70s!
-Actors must be based in the Devon area or easily able to travel to same, for live rehearsals (after lockdown) and the performances.
+Actors should be aged over 18, but other than that we welcome (and require) actors of any age.
 We do not charge anyone to work with us - indeed we do our utmost to pay our cast and crew via equal profitshare from the ticket sales at the very minimum (with applications in to various funds with the aim of raising full union standard wages for all cast and crew).
 No roles are "precast".

-As a professional company, with national and international arts awards, we require that all actors, regardless of experience, are able and willing to work to the standard consumate with those expectations.
-Actors must have the ability to attend required rehearsals and performances on time, note and follow directions/ production details, the literacy to read and learn scripts by deadlines without habitual paraphrasing/ improvising, are respectful of other cast and crew, are calm & focussed in rehearsals and shows, and maintain a positive, stress-free workplace enviroment.
-This is being stated due to incorrect misconceptions about our work being a social club/service drop-in centre, in the past, which caused unwarranted upset and embarrassment on all sides.
+We require that all actors, regardless of experience, are able and willing to work to the standard consumate with those expectations.
+Actors must have the ability to attend required rehearsals and performances on time, note and follow directions/ production details, the literacy to read and learn scripts by deadlines without habitual paraphrasing/ improvising, are respectful of other cast and crew, are calm & focussed in rehearsals and shows, and maintain a positive, stress-free environment.

 In your self tape, which you can record on your phone, laptop, or any device, we are not looking for cinematic brilliance, or for you to second-guess "the right character".
 We are looking for characterisation and those magical split-seconds where for a second the casting director forgets they are watching an actor, and completely believes that it is the character themselves.
 Bold choices with the audition material are also encouraged.